+The East Bay Area peaks are characterized by velvety green hills in the spring with abundant wildflowers, hot summers with dry grasses blowing in the wind, pleasant falls as the temperatures become more tolerable, and varied winters depending on rainfall and local weather.
 The two highest and perhaps most popular training peaks in the East Bay are Mt.
 Diablo off of Hwy.
 680 and Mission Peak in Fremont.
 Both offer substantial vertical elevation gain and are excellent for a nearby workout.
 Mission Peak tends to be very crowded with fewer options as far as trails.
 Mission Peak is also lower in elevation.
 Mt.
 Diablo, however, offers more variety and even have technical rock climbing located at the Boy Scout Rocks area.
 Some routes on Mt.
 Diablo rarely see much traffic.

 Fall, winter, and spring offer the best hiking in the East Bay.
 Summer can be oppressively hot.
 If you plan on climbing one of the East Bay peaks in the summer, prepare for intense heat and try to climb early.
 Spring wildflowers can be overpoweringly beautiful and perhaps provide the most beautiful time of year to hike.
 Winter is also a great time to hike; a rainy day can scare most locals away and give you a sense of wilderness seldom found so close to an urban area.